Eric LaPlante & Susie Moon – 2019 Feature Finalists

 Even though geology can appear at first to be a dry science, its thematic implications provide the opportunity to reveal character.
 The passage of time, elements under insurmountable pressure, cosmic insignificance as well as interconnectedness.
 These are notions we can bring right back to ourselves and our daily lives.

 Q. What does Alejandra mean?

-A. Alejandra is the name of a u-shaped sandstone formation that our characters are studying for the week.
-Is it a real formation?
-Sure.
-It sounds real enough, doesn’t it?
+A. The Alejandra Formation is the name of a u-shaped sandstone formation that our characters are studying for the week.
+It is not a real formation but they are often named for the people who discover them.

 Q. What kind of geologist jargon can we expect?

 A. You’ll get such topics as the Miocene era, injectities, and resistivity logs covered for your enjoyment.

 Q. Do the scientists make a huge discovery like a cure for cancer or the key to levitation?

 A. No. But maybe they’ll discover an aquifer.